ziming/laravel-crisp/README.md

 ## Support me

 You can use my [referral link to sign up for Crisp Chat.
-I get a small reward if you become a paid customer at the Essentials or Plus Plan later.](https://crisp.chat/?track=9fH4AdXJwg)
+I get a small reward if you upgrade to the Essentials or Plus Plan in the future.](https://crisp.chat/?track=9fH4AdXJwg)

 I highly recommend Crisp Chat if you are looking for a chat support SaaS for your business website.
 As it charges a flat monthly fee instead of charging by per seat.

-It also has a very nice UI, powerful bot builder & healthy plugins ecosystem as well.
+At the Essentials Plan level & above, you also get features like: Sites Monitoring, Status Pages, Bot Builder, Knowledge Base, WhatsApp Integration, & more!

 Side Note: Looking to send WhatsApp messages with Crisp Chat?
 Check out my [Laravel Crisp WhatsApp package](https://github.com/ziming/laravel-crisp-whatsapp) too!